-Mitsubishi Ductless Mini Splits in Redding & Red Bluff
+Mitsubishi Ductless Installation in Redding & Red Bluff, CA

 With Mitsubishi Electric Cooling & Heating you'll discover comfort without compromise.
 Beyond simply regulating the temperature within your space, individual room controls allow you to improve the efficiency of your entire Redding home.

 Ductless mini split air conditioners have numerous potential applications and advantages.
 They are perfect for both home and business applications.
 These air conditioners are more efficient and easier to maintain than room air conditioners and PTAC's (Packaged Terminal Air Conditioner).
 They are available in floor mounted, wall mounted, ceiling cassettes, ceiling suspended and in single zone, and multi zone units covering up to 8 rooms.
 This gives you the ability to only run the air conditioner in areas being occupied and keep different comfort levels in different rooms.